CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/HttpCredentials.md

 ---
 title: "HttpCredentials"
 linkTitle: "HttpCredentials"
-description: "Used to represent details required for authentication when working with HTTP."
+description: "Any data type used to represent details required for authentication when working with HTTP."
 weight: 1
 ---